Is Ubud Worth Visiting and How Long Do You Need? (2026)

 Most accommodation in Ubud comes with breakfast included.
 Served to you on your terrace, it’s often a tasty banana pancake or eggs on toast and tropical fruit salad.

 The nearby Atman Kafe is also excellent, as is Clear Cafe.
 If you’re going to the Radiantly Alive yoga studio, be sure to stop at the neighbouring Bali Buda Cafe.
-The Yoga Barn has an on-site restaurant serving top-notch vegetarian food including colourful stir-fries.
+The Yoga Barn has an on-site restaurant serving great vegetarian food including colourful stir-fries – see my photo below.

 In the evenings, there are also many excellent places in Ubud to eat dinner.
 My personal favourite restaurants in Ubud include Mamma Mia, a fantastic pizza place, and the marvellous Mexican Taco Casa.